First published on Tuesday, June 3, 2025

 Jump to section

-Among the Fair Work Act’s purposes, is a provision of 10 legislated National Employment Standards (NES).
-These minimum standards are mandatory for employees covered by the national workplace relations system, regardless of industry, business size or unique circumstance.
+A key purpose of the Fair Work Act 2009 is to establish the 12 National Employment Standards (NES).
+These minimum standards apply to all employees covered by the national workplace relations system, regardless of industry, business size, or individual circumstances.

-In this article, we’ll break down each of the National Employment Standards (NES) to help you better understand how this piece of legislation impacts your business, contracts and employees.
+In this article, we’ll break down each of the National Employment Standards to help you better understand how this legislation impacts your business, contracts, and employees.

 Who do the National Employment Standards apply to and what areas do they cover?